-Chosen one of the best books of the year by more than thirty publications
+Chosen as one of the best books of 2010 by more than thirty publications.

 “Reality Hunger is an exhilarating smash-up. . . . a work of virtuoso banditry that promises to become, like Lewis Hyde’s The Gift for earlier generations, the book that artists in all media turn to for inspiration, vindication, and altercation as they struggle to reinvent themselves against the headwinds of our time.”—Rob Nixon, Chronicle of Higher Education

 “Maybe he’s simply ahead of the rest of us, mapping out the literary future of the next generation.”—Susan H. Greenberg, Newsweek